In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Finding bi-paths and bi-spanners of unrestricted size

 \subsection{High-level description}

 Let $s$ be the source node.
-The algorithm consists of updating recursively, for each node $v$, a set of triplets $B_v=\{(u_i,a_i, d_i)\}$, where $u_i\in N(v)$ and $a_i, d_i \in \T$, such that there exists a bi-path between $s$ and $v$ that arrives at $v$ through its neighbor $u_i$ before time $a_i$ and departs from $v$ through $u_i$ after time $d_i$.
-Note that $a_i$ needs not be smaller or larger than $d_i$, both direction of the bi-path being independent in time.
-The triplets are updated according to the following extension rule:
+The algorithm consists of updating recursively, for each node $v$, a set of triplets $B_v^s=\{(u_i,a_i, d_i)\}$, where $u_i\in N(v)$ and $a_i, d_i \in [1,\tau]$, such that there exists a bi-path between $s$ and $v$ that \begin{itemize} \item starts at~$s$ and arrives at time at most $a_i$ at $v$ through its neighbor $u_i$ and \item arrives at~$s$ after it departs from $v$ through $u_i$ at time at least $d_i$. \end{itemize} Note that $a_i$ and $d_i$ do not need to satisfy a particular relative order, as both direction of the bi-path are independent in time.
+The triplets are updated according to the following extension rule (see also Figure~\ref{fig:extension}).

 \begin{erule}[Extension rule] Let $(u_i,a_i, d_i)$ be a triplet at node $v$, let $w$ be a neighbor of $v\ne u_i$.
 Let $a_i'=\min \{t\in \lambda(vw) \mid t \ge a_i\}$ and $d_i'=\max \{t\in \lambda(vw) \mid t \le d_i\}$, or $\bot$ if the resulting set is empty.
-If $a_i'\ne \bot$ and $d_i'\ne \bot$, then $(v,a_i',d_i')$ is a triplet at node $w$. \end{erule}
+If $a_i'\ne \bot$ and $d_i'\ne \bot$, then $(v,a_i',d_i')$ is a triplet at node~$w$. \end{erule}